Nishthakumari/Building-Real-Time-REST-APIs-with-Spring-Boot---Blog-App/README.md

        JWT\
         Maven</b></i>.

+### Features
 Unregistered/anonymous blog users can view all posts and comments;\
 Registered and logged in users (Authenticated users) can add new posts, view only their own posts, edit or delete them (CRUD functionality);\
 Users can write comments to particular posts by own or other users;\
 Validation for creating new posts, body must not be empty, title must have length of 7 by default and other;\
-Spring Security authentication and authorization rules ensures that users only able to edit or delete their own posts;\
+Spring Security authentication and authorization rules ensures that users only able to edit or delete their own posts;\ Build REST APIs for Pagination and Sorting;\
+Configure JWT ( JSON Web Token) in Spring Security;\

 ## How to set up the application